 Charging time: Four hours is decent.
 Anything less than this is very good.

 HEPA filter: This is the current industry standard for a filter in a high-quality vacuum cleaner.
 HEPA (high efficiency particulate air) filters must trap 99.97% of particulates that are 3 microns or larger.
 (A human hair is 50-70 microns thick.)
 If you have a HEPA filter with a bagless cleaner, don't forget that you'll still have to empty it, which will release some of the dust back into the air.

 Capacity: Two litres is good for a corded cylinder.
 Cordless cleaners have significantly less, meaning you have to take breaks to empty the bin more frequently.
-A cordless Dyson will only give you 0.76L of space and some of its competitors only 0.5L.
+A cordless Dyson will give you 0.76L of space and some of its competitors only 0.5L.